How to Be a Financially Empowered Woman

 Try to think of it as your healthy financial eating plan.

-Cake is always more exciting but afterwards makes you feel sick.
+Cake is always more fun but afterwards makes you feel sick.

 Vegetables aren’t as appealing but make you feel healthier and more vibrant as a person.